 Course Structure & Format

-- Writing Fundamentals (word choice, sentence structure, and paragraph structure) (3 weeks)
+• Writing Fundamentals (word choice, sentence structure, and paragraph structure, continuity)

-- Reports of Original Research (introduction, methods, results, tables & figures, discussion, abstract & title) (4 weeks)
+• Reports of Original Research (introduction, results, discussion, abstract & title)

 Course Requirements

-- Rewriting examples of unclear writing (time needed for homework: about 1-1.5 h per class meeting)
+• Rewriting examples of unclear writing, including your own (time needed for homework: about 1-1.5 h per class meeting).
+Feedback on writing exercises is provided by the instructor

 Course Fee